TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

     :ref:`Dependency Injection <DependencyInjection>` to receive the event dispatcher object as a constructor argument, where possible, by adding a type declaration for :php:`\Psr\EventDispatcher\EventDispatcherInterface`.

+*   A unique and descriptive :yaml:`identifier` should be used for event listeners.

 Any kind of event provided by TYPO3 Core falls under TYPO3's Core API deprecation policy, except for its constructor arguments, which may vary.
 Events